Managing and protecting the Great Barrier Reef

 Great Barrier Reef Outlook Report

-The Great Barrier Reef Outlook Report 2014 provided an important stocktake on the state of the Reef and its outlook, based on the best available information at the time.
+The Great Barrier Reef Outlook Report 2014 provides an important stocktake on the state of the Reef and its outlook, based on the best available information at the time.

 The reef is protected by two complementary pieces of federal legislation: